UW-itemMirror-apps/DizCuzBoard/README.md

-Is the user experience (UX) good?
+3.Is the user experience (UX) good?
 Can users figure out how things work and what to do without special training or the need to see a lot of documentation?
 - Most things are done according to conventions, like drag and drop
 - Notes moves to front when mouse is over
 - Delete requires confirmation